 - Point children towards books that have accurate high-quality content and creatorship.

-- Suggest books that support skills for developing readers.
+- Be knowledgeable about decodable books and suggest books that support skills for developing readers.

 - Be aware of popular authors who write books for building readers.

 - Suggest non-fiction books that relate to the child’s interests.

 - Help children make their own decisions and choices, leading to increased self-esteem and confidence.

 - Remember beginning readers still love being read to.

 - Focusing only on books a child can read independently greatly reduces their choices.

 - When adults read higher-level books to children they are building the child’s vocabulary, reading comprehension, and fluency.

 - Try to send families home with three kinds of books:

 - Books of high interest that the child can read with help.